 One of the most inspiring characteristic of a leader is what they do when it’s time to pivot.

-You are now leading virtually.
-You didn’t get much notice.
-You didn’t see it coming, but you are here.
+You are now leading virtually and didn’t get much notice.
+And, you didn’t see it coming, but you are here.
 This is the way it is now.

 As I work with my clients, I remind them:

 “You must know who you are as you lead people through this challenging time.
 How will you adapt, navigate and manage well?
 You must remember the people around you, who have brought you to the place of peak success prior to the pandemic storm.
 The rubble is crumbling around all of us; very few are immune.
 Everyone is asking the question, ‘what are we going to do?’
 There’s nothing special or unique about that and it’s a very reactive approach to the situation.
 It’s not these circumstances that will define you, but how you walk through the rubble that will define you.”

 Your team may be scattered across the city or the country, and their only connection point with you is through technology.
 Leading virtually will require you to connect and be present in a different way than you did before.
 Remember, you don’t need to go out and get new leadership skills.
 You just need to use the skills you have in a different way.
 More than anything, displaced workers around the globe are asking this main question of their leaders, “Do they care about me?”

 Before the pandemic, they probably felt pretty secure about this, but now that the world has shifted, they may need to be reminded.
 How you lead today will answer this question for them, not once, but again and again.
 Here are a few ways that you can do that effectively.

 How do you check in with yourself during a crisis?
 What are some ways to ensure that you lead from a place emotional health and mental sobriety?
 One quick and simple method I do to connect with myself is to take a moment to answer four questions by filling in the blanks:

 I think __________

 I feel ___________